ethereum/execution-spec-tests/docs/writing_tests/test_markers.md

 If the parameters that are being parametrized are multiple, the return value of `fn` should be a list of tuples/lists, where each tuple contains the values for each parameter.

+The function can also return a list of `pytest.param` objects, which allows for additional markers and test IDs to be added to the test.

 ## Fill/Execute Markers

 These markers are used to apply different markers to a test depending on whether it is being filled or executed.